Showing Up (in Sweatpants)

 "I know very deeply what it's like to feel so incredibly stuck, in the spot where traditional mental health treatments aren't cutting it."

 I’ve spent years navigating chronic mental health challenges, and years studying what deeper questions to address when it comes to supporting sustained, meaningful recovery.
-I bring my background in public health, behavioral health coaching specifically, Acceptance and Commitment coaching) and psychiatric rehabilitation—but mostly, I bring empathy, solidarity, and lived experience.
+I bring my background in public health, behavioral health coaching (specifically, Acceptance and Commitment coaching), group facilitation and psychiatric rehabilitation—but mostly, I bring empathy, solidarity, and lived experience.

 This is not about reaching a finish line.
 It’s about walking alongside each other as we learn, fall, and keep showing up for what matters.